-This item can be placed inside a vessel such as tank or walk-in freezer compartment.
-The sound generator emits a powerful 115dB ultrasonic tone which will follow the empty passage a gas or liquid would travel to produce a leak.
-The tone can then be identified at the point of exit by using the AccuTrak detector.
+This item can be placed inside a vessel such as a walk-in freezer, or refrigerated trailer.
+The sound generator emits a powerful 115db ultrasonic tone which will follow the empty passage a gas or liquid would travel to produce a leak.
+The tone can then be identified at the point of exit by using the AccuTrak® detector.